 Drying involves the further reduction of the pressure inside the washing chamber, which instantly causes the solvent inside to evaporate, even that inside the pipes, after which it is recovered in the refrigeration unit.

-Upon completion, the solvent crosses the active charcoal bed and its concentration in the vapours inside the washing chamber is measured; the cycle ends when the value imposed by the relevant standard is reached.
-The cycle of cleaning machine takes roughly 20 minutes or so, based on the inside diameter of the pipes and on their quantity.
+Upon completion, in case of Perchloroethylene machine, the solvent crosses the active charcoal bed and its concentration in the vapours inside the washing chamber is measured; the cycle ends when the value imposed by the relevant standard is reached.
+The cycle of cleaning machine takes roughly 20-30 minutes or so, based on the inside diameter of the tubes/coils and on their quantity.